blob42/awesome-explorables/readme.md

 ## Systems And Thought Experiments
 *[&#8593; top](#contents)*
-* [Complexity Explorables](http://rocs.hu-berlin.de/explorables/explorables/) - A collection of interactive explorable explanations of complex systems in many fields.
+* [Complexity Explorables](http://rocs.hu-berlin.de/explorables/explorables/) - Collection of interactive explorable explanations of complex systems in many fields.
 * [Many Tiny Things](https://manytinythings.github.io/) - Every big thing in the world is made up of many tiny things.
 * [To Build A Better Ballot](http://ncase.me/ballot/) - an interactive guide to alternative voting systems
-* [Parable Of the Polygons](http://ncase.me/polygons/)  - A simulation about segregation and diversity.
+* [Parable Of the Polygons](http://ncase.me/polygons/)  - Simulation about segregation and diversity.
+* [Who’ll Freeze First ?](http://noticing.co/on-size-and-warmth/) - Puzzle about size and staying warm.

 ## Creativity
 *[&#8593; top](#contents)*